-A large proportion of our interior and exterior products are zero or low VOC.
-Low and zero VOC paint contains fewer if any VOCs and is a much safer choice for your family and the environment.
+A large proportion of our interior and exterior products are low VOC, with many at ultra-low or "virtually zero" levels.
+Low VOC paints contain fewer VOCs and are a much safer choice for your family and the environment.
 At Tikkurila we specialise in manufacturing water-based paint products that significantly reduce the VOC emissions during paint production.
-Our zero and low VOC paints are non-toxic, eco-friendly, water-based solutions with low odour and long-lasting results.
+Our low VOC paints are non-toxic, eco-friendly, water-based solutions with low odour and long-lasting results.

 What are Volatile Organic Compounds (VOCs)?

 Volatile organic compounds (VOCs) are chemicals that are added to paint and other household products that turn into vapours or gases at room temperature.
 VOCs are often added to paint to improve how well it clings to walls, decrease the dry time, and keep it looking fresh for years, but those added chemicals can create other issues.
 The chemicals are used in all industries, from paints and building materials, to soaps and cleaning products.
 The chemicals let off gases that can be harmful to people’s health and pollute the environment, therefore it is better to use low VOC or "zero" VOC paint.
 The higher the VOC content, the lower the indoor air quality and the greater the contribution to pollution.

 Low VOC paints are those that contain less than 50 grams of VOC per litre of paint.
 (Between 5-30 g/l is classed as Ultra Low VOC, while anything below 5g/l can be classed as Zero VOC.)
 As a rule of thumb, water-based paints generally fall into this categorisation, whilst traditional oil-based paints contain more significant levels of VOC.